Skip to main content

 Course summary

-Study topics including project management, telecommunications, product development, and advanced routing.
+You'll study topics including project management, telecommunications, product development, and advanced routing.
 You'll have full access to outstanding facilities, including specialist computer forensics laboratories.
-We're also an accredited Cisco Academy and have two laboratories packed with Cisco networking equipment.
-This includes routers, switches, terminals and specialist equipment for simulating frame relay, and ISDN links.
+We're also an accredited Cisco Academy and have two labs packed with Cisco networking equipment.
+This includes routers, switches, terminals and specialist equipment for simulating frame relay and ISDN links.

-You'll graduate as a competent network practitioner with a high level of networking and transferable skills.
-You'll be highly employable and attractive to local, regional, and national companies.
+You'll graduate as a competent network practitioner.
+Your high level of networking and transferable skills will make you attractive to future employers.

 What you'll study